moorepants/tu-delft-promotion/README.rst

 the same or similar processes.

 I began on the "Tenure Track" process which was introduced at the 3mE faculty sometime in the 2010s.
-This process followed a more traditional Dutch academic process before that where you could possibly be promoted from Universitair docent -> Universitair hoofddocent -> Hoogleraar (which are still technically our titles in the new process).
-I switched to the "Academic Career Track" process in mid-2023 as the prior process is being abandoned, see below.
+This process was introduced over the prior more traditional Dutch academic process before that where you could possibly be promoted from Universitair docent -> Universitair hoofddocent -> Hoogleraar (which are still technically our titles in the new process).
+I switched to the "Academic Career Track" process from the "Tenure Track" process in mid-2023 as the prior process is being phased out.

 Process Explanation
 ===================